If you’re a small business owner, you know how important it is to get the right people to your website when it comes to making sales.

 Website tracking is when websites and platforms track web users.
 It is a wide term that encompasses a variety of different practices including tracking how users navigate the web as well as how they interact with specific pages or websites.

 - How the user behaves when they visit the website.
-For example, what they click on, their time on page, or how many pages on the site they visit.
+For example, what they click on, their time on a page, or how many pages on the site they visit.

 - Information about the user such as their demographics, interests, the device they are using to access your website, etc.